dhoyle/splicedocs-jekyll/pages/CmdLineReference/Using/GetStarted.md

 #### Restarting the CLI

 If you are running the standalone version of Splice Machine and your computer goes to sleep, any live database connections are lost.
-You can use the following commands to restart Splice Machine:
+You can use the following commands to restart the Splice Machine CLI:

 <table>
                 <col />